Scientific Name

 How to Grow and Care for Argyroderma delaetii

 Light: This succulent needs bright light but does not like too much direct sun.
-A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your A. delaetii indoors.
+The perfect spot to grow your A. delaetii indoors is a sunny windowsill with 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon.

 Soil: A. delaetii thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents, or make your own.
+You can use a commercial potting mix specially designed for succulents or make your own.

 Temperature: High temperatures are not a problem for this plant as long as there is plenty of fresh air, but it is not a cold-hardy succulent.
 A. delaetii can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).